Stories of participants

 Case solution – Know

-My and my team build an application for ABN AMRO: ‘Know’.
+My team and I build an application for ABN AMRO: ‘Know’.

-A woman can than independently decide to disclose her transaction data and in return receive a voucher that she can give to a charity of her choice.
+A woman can then independently decide to disclose her transaction data and in return receive a voucher that she can give to a charity of her choice.

 About the 24 Hour Creation Battle

 “One of the most inspiring things of the Rotterdam100 were my fellow candidates during the 24 Hour Creation Battle, some of them already had a lot of (work)experience in their discipline.
 Through working with them I kept on learning new knowledge and ways of doing stuff, over and over again.

 If I would have to name the most inspiring person to me that would be former Prime Minister Jan Peter Balkenende.
 He gave a speech on the end of the 24 Hour Creation Battle when everybody already used a lot of energy in solving their cases, including me.
 Then the former Prime Minister came on stage with a super energetic speech which literally and figuratively shook us awake!
 It was inspiring to hear that he also started at the bottom and took a lot of amazing steps to reach the top.”

 A valuable experience in which you come in contact with the world outside of science and interact with talented people.

 My team and I build a dashboard tool for CGI and Port of Rotterdam.